jep411/jep411.github.io/examples/simple/README.md

 ./build.sh
 ```

-We chose not to choose Maven, Gradle or other.
+We chose not to choose Maven, Gradle or similar.
+We also chose to not use JUnit or similar

 ## To test